14 Best agile project management tools for project managers

 Cons

-• Steep learning curve for the users who are seeking simple agile project management tools.
+• The steep learning curve for users seeking simple, agile project management tools.

 • Some users may face performance issues and Large Projects large datasets or complex projects